FaithAlone.net

 Searching in a Hopelessly Corrupt Bible

-That means that every Muslim proposal that will be discussed below is a non-starter.
-On what basis do they prove that every last verse below isn't a part of the wholesale corruption that they assert has overtaken the entire Bible?
-In other words, why bother going through our Scripture to find something that you can use, after you've already blasphemed God and Jesus Christ by saying that they lied about preservation (Isaiah 40:8, Matthew 24:35, etc.), and after declaring our Scripture to be a Satanic forgery?
+This view of the Biblical text means that every Muslim proposal that will be discussed below is a non-starter.
+A Muslim has no basis from which to prove that every last verse below isn't a part of the wholesale corruption that they assert has overtaken the entire Bible.

 Genesis 17:20